StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 5 - Analysis/README.md

 - The graphs look like play-dough that has been slowly compressed over time.
 - There were no players rated below 2200 in many of the early datasets provided by FIDE.
 - Around 2014, both the male and female distributions looked fairly Guassian in their shape
 - Since 2014, FIDE's rating floor of 1000 has prevented players from naturally falling below the floor.
-I will look to explore the differences between the male and female distributions.
-There's some interesting sociological phenomenon present here that has not vocalized in public.
+I will look to explore the differences between the male and female distributions (both are heavily right skewed, but the female distribution is even more so) moving foward.
+There's an interesting sociological phenomenon present here that has not been vocalized in public yet.

 # ⌚ Time Length